backstage/backstage/docs/dls/design.md

 Create an issue (label it design and assign it to katz95) or send us a message on [Discord](https://discord.gg/backstage-687207715902193673) (_#design_ channel) with details of what the component is and its relevant use cases.
-Your request will be reviewed by our design team and you should hear back from us within 1-2 business days.
+Your request will be reviewed by our design team, and you should hear back from us within 1-2 business days.
 We’ll get back to you and let you know whether your requested component will get picked up by our team as something to be added to our design system.